 In October 2017, an Harassment Restraining Order was granted against Bukstein by a 73-year-old woman in St. Paul.
 Bukstein was accused of making unwanted phone calls and leaving messages.
 The woman testified that Bukstein walked into her home unannounced and uninvited.

 Bukstein connected to Evavold, Grazzini-Rucki, MacDonald, and Young

 Bukstein is back working with Dede Evavold, Sandra Grazzini-Rucki, and Angela Young.
 As she did in Ohio, Bukstein filed complaints in 2013 against nearly every licensed professional involved in the divorce between Sandra Grazzini-Rucki and David Rucki.

-Bukstein was pictured (wearing turquoise) with Angela Young (far left), Dale Nathan, and Dede Evavold outside the Stearns County Courthouse in 2015.
+Bukstein was pictured (wearing turquoise) with Angela Young (far left), Dale Nathan, and Dede Evavold (far right) outside the Stearns County Courthouse in 2015.